depsysinc/dsados/README.md

     * Switch all tests to test type rather than err string
 * terminal
   * FIXME resize to not do linear search of font sizes to get proper size
-  * update scanline filter to kick in at 3 lines per pixel or bigger
+  * update scanline filter to choose a definite line as center (avoid weird moire patterns or dim renders)
   * Enable click and touch
   * Enable images
+* tests
+  * move test binaries into test folder
 * process
   * autoexec.dssh
     * look for profile in /local/